 My reasons to act

-The ‘do nothing’ approach did not align to my values
+The ‘do nothing’ approach did not align with my values

 I couldn’t unlearn what I had seen, read, felt and experienced.
 Do you know that feeling when you see something that’s unfair to someone and you have to speak up/help?
 I felt that way about the planet and about the rest of the species we share it with.